burturt/notes/Comp_Sci_A_Notes/C++.md

 	meow.at(3) = 'u';
 	meow.size(); //length, can also use string.length()
 	meow.append("strings only"); //append **string** to end.
-Use push_back for char meow.find('m'); //find index of character, returns string::npos if not found meow.find('m', 2); //starts at index 2
+Use push_back for char meow.push_back(c) //Append CHARACTER to end of string meow.insert(indx, substr) // insert string substr starting at index indx meow.replace(indx, num, substr) // Replace characters at indices indx to indx+num-1 with a copy of subStr meow.find('m'); //find index of character, returns string::npos if not found meow.find('m', 2); //starts at index 2
 	meow.substr(index, length); //substring starting at index and with length